DavidDerhy/api-docs/source/includes/_additional_functions.md

 #Overdraft
-Fidor offers its customers to request an overdraft for their accounts.
-Overdraft is calculated based on your montly income for the last three months and your current account balance.
+Fidor allows its customers to request an overdraft for their accounts.
+The available overdraft limit is calculated from the monthly income of the last three months and your current account balance.
 Since your current balance may vary significantly from day to day, we will show you the overdraft line once you requested and received it.

 Parameter | Description | Format
 --------- | ----------- | -----------